simmukaur1/simmukaur1/README.md

 - 👋 Hi, I’m @simmukaur1
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning html and c++
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on code projects
+- 💞️ microsoft azure

 <!---
 simmukaur1/simmukaur1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.